-Tommy Kristoffersen Fund Manager

-For more information on our Just Transition engagement please read our report here.
-EdenTree don't simply assume that because our investments make a positive contribution to the energy transition they are ethical businesses.
+Tommy Kristoffersen Fund Manager Responsible and sustainable investing is all we do at EdenTree.
+It goes beyond screening and box-ticking.
+We don't simply assume that because our investments make a positive contribution to the energy transition they are ethical businesses.
 We look critically at their supply chains, their land use, their governance, and any other relevant topics before forming a view.
-By taking stewardship and engagement seriously in this way, not only does it reassure our investors that we are aligned with their values, but it also deepens our ability to collaborate with investee companies.
+By taking stewardship and engagement seriously in this way, not only does it reassure our investors that we are aligned with their values, but it also deepens our ability to collaborate with investee companies to achieve better outcomes.
 And, most importantly, it's the right thing to do.
-Human Rights Human Rights Salesforce Ethical use of artificial intelligence technology